kuzudb/kuzu/tools/wasm/examples/nodejs/README.md

-# Kùzu WebAssembly Node.js Example
+# Kuzu WebAssembly Node.js Example
-This example demonstrates how to use the Kùzu WebAssembly build in a Node.js environment.
+This example demonstrates how to use the Kuzu WebAssembly build in a Node.js environment.
 The example uses the asynchronous JavaScript API to interact with the WebAssembly module.

 ## Usage
 ### Install Dependencies